-As a business owner there are many marketing tools that you need to use to shout about your business.
+As a business owner, there are many marketing tools that you need to use to shout about your business.
 One of the most powerful tools you have is your email marketing list.
-Hopefully this list will be a combination of your enquiries and your previous and existing customers.
+Hopefully, this list will be a combination of your enquiries and your previous and existing customers.
 Whichever category they fall into they are a warm lead and therefore a very valuable asset to your business.

 We read a lot of articles about how you can use Social Media to grow your email list.
-Having a large following on Facebook & Twitter is great, but we all know it can be difficult to always catch the eye of your ideal audience.
+Having a large following on Facebook & Insta is great, but we all know it can be difficult to sometimes catch the eye of your ideal audience.
 Having their email address could give you direct access to their inbox and potentially a few seconds more of their time.
 This could make all the difference to your business.

 “The energy of your business is directly tied to the strength of your email list”

 We have compiled a list of some of the things we love about email marketing.
 Some of our clients have also helped out by sharing with us exactly how their email campaigns have positively impacted their business.